Top 10 Reasons for a BRC Audit Non-Conformity [2025]

 Common Problems:

-• Broken welds.
+• Rough or damaged welds.

 We have seen pathogens find harborage in all kinds of easy-to-miss cracks and crevices, such as a broken weld that may be difficult to see at first glance.
 It’s important to root out and fix broken welds and other damaged areas where microorganisms can take refuge and contaminate your products.